s3ql/s3ql/developer-notes/block_cache.md

 expressed as lock gymnastics.

 Idea: Introduce a per-object upload completion event (e.g., a dict of obj_id → trio.Event).
 The upload worker sets the event on completion.
 Waiters await the event.
 Clearer intent, no lock acquire/release noise.
-Especially if we make `in_transit` a CacheEntry attribute (see idea above), it's value could be the event that get set when upload is complete.
+The existing `in_transit` flag on `CacheEntry` could be replaced by such an event, with `None` meaning "not in transit" and a
+`trio.Event` instance meaning "in transit; set when upload completes".

 Impact: Makes the code self-documenting.
 The barrier pattern is currently a "you have to read the comment to understand it" idiom.